marigold-dev/training-nft-1/README.md

 If you try to connect you are redirected to `/` path that is also the wine catalog.

-There is no bottle collections yet, so we need to create the mint page.
+There are no bottle collections yet, so we need to create the mint page.

 ## Mint Page